Major update: 15th November 2021

 The nature of scientific laws has been much discussed in philosophy, but in essence scientific laws are simply empirical conclusions reached by scientific method;

-I won’t go into the philosophies of scientific laws, for more info on that see below Appendix 1: Philosophy and Scientific laws.
+I won’t go into the philosophies of scientific laws, for more info on that see ‘Appendix: Philosophy and Scientific laws’ near the bottom of this page.

 We could call them the mathematical laws of that system.